 While African greys aren’t poisonous, the red coloration mimics danger, discouraging would-be predators from killing and eating them.

 Also, red serves as a warning to the rest of the flock.
-If an African grey parrot senses danger, it uses its red tail feathers to advise other parrots to stay away and seek safety.
+If an African grey parrot senses danger, it uses its red tail feathers to tell other parrots to seek safety.

-African greys largely live in the trees of moist lowland forests.
-They also make the following areas their home:
+African greys live in trees and moist lowland forests.
+They also make the following their home:

 - Forest edges